EnzoBnl/enzobnl/pl.md

 Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.

-#### interface's attribute
+#### interface attribute
-Attributes cannot receive any modifier and are by default `public static final` and not accessible
+Attributes cannot receive any modifier and are by default `public static final`.
+Like for methods, staticity in interface attribute means that it cannot be reached from anccessible from instances.

 ### Diamond problem